videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 - `getVideoStats()` returns an array of object containing the different quality parameters for video stream which can be accessed through the `useParicipant` hook.

-- These objects will have values for the specific participant's video stream resolution, frame rate, bitrate, jitter, round trip time, and packet loss.
+- This objects will have values for the specific participant's video stream resolution, frame rate, bitrate, jitter, round trip time, and packet loss.

 <div style={{textAlign: 'center'}}>